Should You Use A Standing

 In both cases, you ideally want your arms bent at roughly 90 degrees, with your arms level to the desk and wrists straight.
 Your eyes should be roughly level with the top of the monitor.

 You must maintain the correct wrist position, which luckily is defined by the height of the desk.
-Choose a desk with powerful motors and the ability to save preset positions like the Ergo Edge Dual and this is relatively easy – especially as it is designed with a stylish beveled cutaway in the desktop to help optimise position.
+Choose a desk with powerful motors and the ability to save preset positions and this is relatively easy – especially as it is designed with a stylish beveled cutaway in the desktop to help optimise position.

 Keeping level with your monitor in each position is more challenging.
 Monitor arms allow a lot more flexibility than traditional monitor stands, which you would probably need to leave fixed in a neutral position.